ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 Based on the assessment of your source NSX-V environment, you can identify the requirements for your target platform.
 After the analysis, do the following steps:

-1. Select the target platform that supports all your requirements from the information on the features that are shown in the following diagrams.
+1. Select the target platform that supports all your requirements from the information about the features that are shown in the following diagrams.
 2. Review [Getting started with VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-getting-started) to learn more about the offerings, deployment patterns, and services.

 A summary and key capabilities of the target VMware Solutions offerings in {{site.data.keyword.cloud_notm}} is provided with architectural guidance to ease up the selection process.